Kiriji War: 1877

 Aare Latosisa of Ibadan was having problem trading because of the excruciating trade embargo placed on it by the Egbas and the Ijebus.
 He decided he would have to destroy the Egba kingdom and suppress the Ijebu kingdom.
 The opportunity came, when he offered to help the Alaafin of Oyo transport imports from the coast through Egbaland.
 Some of Ibadan messengers were seized.
 On July 31, 1877, Aare Latosisa of Ibadan declared war on Egba.
 The Awujale of the Ijebu kingdom knew the risk to his kingdom if the Egbas lost the war so he decided to align against Ibadan.

-As events were unfolding in the western Yoruba, another problem was brewing in the east.
+As events were unfolding in western Yorubaland, another problem was brewing in the east.
 Prince Fabunmi, a private militia leader was celebrating with his friends in Erinle shrine, at Okemesi (formerly Imesi-Igbodo).
 The palm-wine drink meant for the occasion was waylaid by Ajele boys and they came to the shrine with swords and cutlasses; took all the food items and began to caress Prince Fabunmi companion.
 Prince Fabunmi became enraged; went home and took his sword then proceeded to Ajele compound and killed most members of the household who could not run including the Ajele.
 The news quickly spread all over the eastern Yoruba land.
 Many Ibadan officials and relations in most parts of Ekiti and Ijesa countries, were murdered.
 When the news got to Latosisa, he sent messenger to Oloja-oke of Okemesi, the local king who was also Fabunmi's uncle to kill him.
 Prince Fabunmi beheaded one of the messengers and sent the head back to Latosisa through the other messenger.

-Knowing the gravity of what he just did, Prince Fabunmi called the meeting of all military leaders in eastern Yoruba to come together so they could deliver themselves from Ibadan dominion.
+Knowing the gravity of what he just did, Prince Fabunmi called the meeting of all military leaders in eastern Yorubaland to come together so they could deliver themselves from Ibadan dominion.
 Many contributed troops and held several meetings at Okemesi along with members of Ekitiparapo Society from Lagos who committed to provide vital arms and ammunitions that would be needed for successful prosecution of the war.
 It was at those meetings Ekitiparapo name was adopted for the multi-kingdom military.
 Oaths were taken to fight until Ibadan was brought down.
 Egba, Ijebu and Ilorin countries also joined the alliance.
 Ilorin joined the alliance with hopes to replace lordship over the kingdoms once she helps to destroy Ibadan.